Culture of Sweden: Fashion

-Modern clothing is internationally influenced.
+Modern Swedish clothing is internationally influenced.
 In recent years, Sweden has gotten more involved in the fashion industry, headquartering best-known brands like Hennes & Mauritz (operating as H&M), J. Lindeberg (operating as JL), Tiger of Sweden, Acne Jeans and Filippa K within its borders.

-A new breed of smaller Swedish fashion labels like Odd Molly, WESC, Hope, Nakkna, Velour, Fifth Avenue Shoe Repair, Cheap Monday and Nudie Jeans are emerging and being recognized.
+A new breed of smaller Swedish fashion labels like Odd Molly, WESC, Hope, Nakkna, Velour, Fifth Avenue Shoe Repair, Cheap Monday and Nudie Jeans are emerging and being recognized internationally.

 Furniture design has been influenced worldwide by the considerable international success of IKEA, and the design of automobiles by Volvo and Saab.
 Artisan-made glass products from the so-called Kingdom of Crystal have also achieved international recognition.